-- 1. To receive and adopt the Directors' Report and financial statements for the year ended 31 December 2017, together with the Auditor's Report thereon. - 2.
-To re-elect Mr. Andrew Cheatle as a director of the Company. - 3.
-To re-elect Mr. Jim Mellon as a director of the Company. - 4.
-To appoint Crowe Clark Whitehill LLP as auditor of the Company for the ensuing year. - 5.
+- 1. To receive and adopt the Directors' Report and financial statements for the year ended 31 December 2018, together with the Auditor's Report thereon. - 2.
+To re-elect Ms. Kate Harcourt as a director of the Company. - 3.
+To appoint PKF Littlejohn LLP as auditor of the Company for the ensuing year. - 4.
 To authorise the directors to set the auditor's remuneration.